donishadsmith/donishadsmith.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I have a PhD in Cognitive Neuroscience from Florida International University.
+I'm a cognitive neuroscientist with a PhD from Florida International University, now a Postdoctoral Research Fellow at Johns Hopkins School of Medicine.
 I specialize in fMRI analysis (static and dynamic functional connectivity) and build open-source tools for neuroimaging and data science.